thnee/blotter/content/articles/cloud-network-design.md

 The implication of the firewall implementation is very important.
 With a central firewall, you basically have to have a separate subnet for every application / service, in order to ensure proper segmentation on the network layer.
-This inevitably leads to a lot of overlap, and a lot of subnets to keep track of, due to network space limitation.
+This inevitably leads to a lot of overlap due to network space limitation, and a lot of subnets to keep track of.
-But with a cloud firewall,
-various applications / services can run the same VPC and subnet, and access control takes place on each individual machine instance.
+But with a cloud firewall the network access control takes place on each individual machine instance, which means that various applications / services can run the same VPC and subnet.